joonhaim/edupace/README.md

 # EduPace — External Temporary Pacemaker Training Simulator

-**EduPace** is an educational simulator that trains nurses and students to configure a **temporary external single-chamber pacemaker** safely and realistically.
+**EduPace** is an educational simulator that trains nurses and students to configure a temporary external single-chamber pacemaker.
 It allows users to practice pacing, sensing, and threshold adjustments.

-Developed within the **TU Delft Minor Biomedical Engineering (2025)** in collaboration with the **Reinier de Graaf Hospital (Delft)**.
+Developed within the TU Delft Minor Biomedical Engineering in collaboration with the Reinier de Graaf Hospital (Delft, Netherlands).

 ---